RedW0lfStoneYT/Comp.5212-recapTasks/Readme.md

 55555

-1. Write a Console program to accept X and Y coordinates from the user and then determine in which quadrant the coordinate point lies based on the diagram and example program below:
+18. Write a Console program to accept X and Y coordinates from the user and then determine in which quadrant the coordinate point lies based on the diagram and example program below:

 ![](Aspose.Words.d12615f0-85f6-49b5-8e1f-95bf70882bc3.002.png)